 But the plague did inflict one final cruelty upon Athens before it departed for good: Pericles himself was one of the last Athenians to die from the disease.
 The people would come to miss their first citizen gravely in the years of war to come.

 And at the end of that campaign, the weary old King Archidamus joined his friend Pericles in death.
 They were both wise, but they had proved not to be wise enough to secure a future for their people as splendid as the recent past.
-Along with these two old friends, each representing in his way the best in the culture that had produced him, died the best parts of Greece.
+Along with these two old friends, each representing in his way the best of the Greek spirit, died their land’s last hopes for a near future of peace and prosperity.

 For Archidamus and Pericles left behind a burgeoning generation that was being forged in the crucible of total war — a generation of men who had known only war and who seemed capable of little else.
 In the face of the ongoing carnage, Principle hardened into Hatred.
 War is a thoroughgoing corrupter of men, and this one destroyed both sides’ political ideals, as it did the dreams of glory of the young men who had first set out to fight it.
 It ceased to be about anything other than hatred of the enemy, a fact which the ever more ruthless tactics of both sides reflected.
 Soon, peaceful messengers at the gates of a city were not just rejected but executed, prisoners of war not forced into labor but beheaded or drowned.
 Such is the inevitable course of war — even of wars entered into in the service of high-minded ideals.
 When the Peloponnesians finally managed to capture Plataea the year after the death of Archidamus, they razed it to the ground and massacred its people in their blind fury, for they no longer had any moderating leader to control their worst impulses.
 That was to be the way of things from now on.